Skip to content

 Typhoon-season mindset (plan, don’t panic)

-If your trip overlaps typhoon season, the goal is flexibility.
-Keep one indoor-heavy day idea ready, and avoid locking your entire schedule into outdoor day trips.
+If your trip overlaps summer typhoon season, the goal is flexibility, not anxiety.
+Keep one indoor-heavy day idea ready, and avoid locking your entire schedule into outdoor day trips that can’t move.
+Most typhoons are tracked well in advance, giving you time to shuffle plans rather than scrap them.

 Quick answers to common planning questions.